Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict: History

+Preceding conventions

 The Hague Conventions of 1899 and 1907 preceded the Hague Convention of 1954.
 The multilateral agreement of 1899 and the slightly amended later version of 1907 contained in Article 27 the commandment for the attacking party to spare historical monuments, educational institutions and institutions of religious, not-for-profit, artistic or scientific significance as far as possible during sieges and bombardments.
 The party under attack is called upon to mark appropriate buildings.
 Article 56 also contained a general ban on the confiscation, destruction or damage of such facilities.
 However, during the First World War, acceptance of these first Hague Conventions was severely restricted by the so-called all-participation clause.
-It stated that, in the event of war or armed conflict, this Agreement should apply only if all States involved in that conflict are parties to the Convention.
+It stated that, in the event of war or armed conflict, this Agreement should apply only if all States involved in that conflict are parties to the convention.

 The Russian lawyer, painter and writer Nicholas Roerich, who witnessed the destruction of cultural assets in Russia during the First World War and the October Revolution, initiated the development of an independent treaty at the beginning of the 1930s to protect cultural assets during armed conflicts.
 On his initiative, Georges Chklaver of the Institute for Higher International Studies at the University of Paris drew up a corresponding draft in 1929.
 This proposal was subsequently discussed by the International Museum Office of the League of Nations and at private conferences in Bruges in 1931 and 1932 and in Washington, D.C. in 1933.
 The seventh international conference of American states, which took place in Buenos Aires in 1933, recommended the adoption of the draft.
 The Board of the Pan-American Union subsequently presented a treaty "on the protection of artistic and scientific institutions and historical monuments", which was signed on 15 April 1935 in the White House by 21 states in North, Central and South America.
 Ten of the signatory states also became parties by ratification, the first of which was the United States on 13 July 1935 and the last of which was Colombia on 20 February 1937.
 The agreement, also known as the Roerich Pact after its initiator, entered into force on 26 August 1935.

 The Roerich Pact contained eight articles and several significant innovations compared with the general provisions of Articles 27 and 56 of the Hague Conventions of 1899 and 1907.
 On the one hand, the treaty established the status of neutrality for historical monuments, museums, scientific and artistic institutions as well as educational and cultural institutions.
 This legal position, comparable to the neutrality of medical personnel and comparable institutions during a war, resulted in respect for these goods by all parties involved in a conflict and thus their protection.
 The Parties should send lists of monuments and sites for which they claimed protection under the Treaty to the Pan-American Union, which should forward them to all States Parties.